-Veal piccata is more traditional, but in real life, who serves veal very often at home?
+Veal piccata is more traditional, but in real life, who serves veal that often at home?
 We certainly don’t.
-We make this chicken piccata variation all the time, and truthfully, the buttery lemon sauce and zing of the capers is just as delicious with chicken.–Bob and Melinda Blanchard
+Maybe twice a year.
+Instead, The and One turn to this zesty chicken piccata variation, and truthfully, the buttery lemon sauce and zing of the capers is just as delicious with chicken.
+We love the flavors so much, I developed a lemony chicken piccata meatball recipe.

 What does “piccata” mean in Italian?